Lorenzo Gabanizza: Career

 In 2017, he released a single, "Feeding the Waves of War," a protest song against Trump's administration, under the management of John Toso which features on Nobel nominee David Swanson's website.

 In January 2018, he released a single, "Demons", which enclose a cover of the Linkin Park song "One more light", and donates all the royalties to the 320 change direction, founded by Chester's Bennington widow Talinda Bennington.

 During summer 2018, he was injured in a terrible traffic accident, which forced him to suspend the works of his album "Out of darkness" which features musicians such as Robby Pellati (Ligabue's drummer), Max Gabanizza (Mauro Pagani's bass player), Luca Marcìas (Antonella Ruggiero's guitar player).
 The mastering of the album is handled by Grammy recipient and multiplatinum L.A. based engineer Don Tyler, who worked among the others with Bob Dylan, Pink Floyd, Rolling Stones, Neil Diamond etc.

 In February 2019 he got back to work and released another single "I am wrong" which comes along with a cover of Linkin Park's "The messenger" and reached 69th on the European top 100 indie charts.
-In June, he released a single "Come Back to me", which features the New Yorker musician and producer Craig Levy.
+In June, he released a single "Come Back to me", which features musician and producer Craig Levy.

 In November of the same year, Lorenzo releases a new single, "Straight to the heart" with the same musicians of the album "Out of darkness" and the Mastering by Don Tyler.
 The single suddenly entered the European Country charts reaching #1 and the MTV Usa spotify single at #6.
 The videoclip of the song, directed by Oscar Serio, starring Lorenzo himself and the actress Martina Sacchetti, topped at 6th place on MTV Usa charts.